larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 1. Use the Azure portal to create a new Azure Database for MySQL in a new resource group named **OsTicketPaaSRG**.
 The database server a name must be globally unique in Azure.
 Enter the name **demouser** and password **demo\@pass123** for the credentials.

-2. Once the database server is deployed take note of the server FQDN and the Server Admin Login Name.
+2. Once the database server is deployed take note of the server FQDN and the Server Admin Login Name

 3. Next configure the MySQL server to be ready for the **osticket** database that you will migrate by changing the Enforce SSL connection to DISABLED.
 Next, add a firewall rule that allows all IP addresses to connect (0.0.0.0 -- 255.255.255.255).

 4. Locate the Connection Strings for the Web App and save it to a text file.
-Make sure to update it based on your configuration if needed.
+Make sure to update it based on your configuration if needed

 *Exit Criteria:*

--   An Azure Database for MySQL Server was created.
+-   An Azure Database for MySQL Server was created

--   The FQDN, Server Admin Login Name and Connection string were located and saved for use in future steps.
+-   The FQDN, Server Admin Login Name and Connection string were located and saved for use in future steps

--   The Enforce SSL connection setting was changed to DISABLED.
+-   The Enforce SSL connection setting was changed to DISABLED

--   A firewall rule was created to allow connections from all IP addresses.
+-   A firewall rule was created to allow connections from all IP addresses

 ### Task 2: Restore the osticket database to MySQL PaaS

-1. On the **LABVM**, connect to the Azure Database for MySQL server you created.
+1. On the **LABVM**, connect to the Azure Database for MySQL server you created

-2. Enter the following information to configure to connect.
+2. Enter the following information to configure to connect:

     -   Connection Name: **\<enter your MySQL Server DNS Name -- found in the connection string \>**